 \section{Conclusion \& Future Work}

-In this paper, we focused on the relatively unexplored area of using low-cost \SI{77}{GHz} mmWave radar for the carried objects detection problem.
+\highlighttext{In this paper, we focused on the relatively unexplored area of carried objects detection with low-cost \SI{77}{GHz} mmWave radar to foster the next-generation human safety inspection techniques.
 The proposed COD system is capable of real-time detection of three classes of objects - laptop, phone, and knife - under open carry cases and concealed cases where objects are hidden with clothes or bags.
-This system would be the very first baseline for other future works aiming to detect carried objects using \SI{77}{GHz} radar and the analysis of effects of different parameters provides important physics-based insights into problem-solving.
-For future work, we plan to do more experiments and evaluations for testing system efficiency and continue to explore methods of utilizing multiple frames would be continued to push the performance limit.}
+This system would be the very first baseline for other future works targeting carried object detection using \SI{77}{GHz} radar and the analysis of effects of different parameters provides important physics-based insights into problem-solving.
+For future work, more experiments and evaluations of testing system efficiency would be performed and more exploration of utilizing multiple frames would be continued to push the performance limit.}